-So far, we have assumed that all firms have a fixed capacity $c$, and we showed that there is a large gap in social welfare (total number of applicants hired) when comparing the naive solution to the Nash equilibrium.
+So far, we have assumed that all firms have a fixed capacity $c$, and we showed that there is a large gap in social welfare when comparing the naive solution to the Nash equilibrium.
 However, in reality, firms may update their capacity to meet their hiring needs.
-In this section, we fix the total social welfare, and then we evaluate what the capacity needs to be under the different solution concepts to reach that level of social welfare.
+In this section, we fix the total social welfare, and then evaluate what the capacity needs to be under the different solution concepts to reach that level of social welfare.

-We show that under both $\theta \in \{\corr, \indep\}$, when the social welfare is fixed, the total capacity needed to reach the same level of welfare \textit{scales with $N$} under the naive solution, while under the Nash equilibrium, the total capacity stays constant with $N$.
+We show that under both $\theta \in \{\textsc{corr}, \indep\}$, when the social welfare is fixed, the total capacity needed to reach the same level of welfare \textit{scales with $N$} under the naive solution, while under the Nash equilibrium, the total capacity stays constant with $N$.